Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 Being a Christian is hard.
 That’s why we turn to Christ.
 We know that to earn our reward, we must publicly denounce the world and its ways.
 We must follow one God.
 We must confess our sins and acknowledge that Jesus Christ, a perfect man in a world of sin, came to die for us and reunite us with our Creator.
 We know it sounds ridiculous – a fantasy that surpasses all time and culture.
 We even doubt it ourselves, at times.

-That’s why being a Christian is hard.
+That’s why being a Christian is tough.
 We have to push ourselves to trust, have faith, and ignore the world on a daily basis.
-Because those who win the race of life must lose their own first.
+Because those who win the race of life must lose their own life first.

 I am a Christian, and it is arduous.
 It’s hard to stand up for what you believe in when everyone is saying the opposite.
 When you believe in your heart that all of it is wrong, yet you find yourself nodding your head to avoid a fight about religion, freedom of choice, and the world’s lack of simple self-discipline.
 As one of the greatest apostles of the Bible wrote, all things are permissible to me, but not all things are good.